Joining the Practice

 If you attend the centre during normal opening hours in an emergency or bring an injured or very ill person, the "Duty Doctor" will attend to you as soon as possible.
 You do not need an appointment.

 If you have made an appointment which is no longer needed, please ring us at least 2 hours beforehand so that it can be made available for another patient.
+Failure to attend a booked appointment will result in a consultation charge.

 We provide an on-call service for acute illnesses and accidents/emergencies outside of normal surgery hours.
 At night, over the weekend and on public holidays our emergency telephone number is 293 6002.
 Calls are answered by a nurse who will take details and will up to 10pm, offer advice or contact the doctor on call to see you.
 Occasionally the nurse will arrange for an ambulance to attend as well as contacting the doctor.
 Between 10pm and 8am, you may be directed to Kenepuru A&M facility in Porirua.